mosip/mosip-functional-tests/README.md

 ## Overview

 The API Test Rig Commons is a shared code base that is used for the execution of module-wise automation API tests.
-This piece of code uses Java REST Assured and TestNG frameworks to automate testing for different modules like Pre-registration, Masterdata, Partner Management, PMS, ID Repository, IDA, Resident, E-Signet, and Mimoto.
+This uses Java REST Assured and TestNG frameworks to automate testing for different modules like Pre-registration, Masterdata, Partner Management, PMS, ID Repository, IDA, Resident, E-Signet, and Mimoto.

 ## Pre-requisites